INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 There are several methods for getting an implant installed, each varying in risk.
 Professional installers are the safest option, while DIY installation carries significant risks and is strongly discouraged.

+- A professional installer can be located via the [Dangerous Things Professional Partner Map](https://dangerousthings.com/partners/).

+- You may find a willing installer by engaging with the [Dangerous Things Forum](https://forum.dangerousthings.com/), [Biohackers Digital Discord Server](https://discord.com/invite/qauh766), [Reddit](https://www.reddit.com/r/grinders/), Facebook groups, reaching out to local piercing studios, or by connecting with a consenting medical or veterinary professional.
+If you're consulting a professional for an implant installation, it’s highly recommended to review the following resource: https://forum.dangerousthings.com/t/how-to-approach-a-professional/29

+- Although self-installation (DIY) is technically possible, it is strongly discouraged due to the significant risks involved.
+Any DIY installations are at your own risk.
+It's strongly advised to have medical training and contingency plans in case the installation fails or complications arise!

 </details>

 <details><summary>